joshkunz/ashuffle/readme.md

   * **true random shuffle:** With true random shuffle, no restrictions are placed on what songs can be selected for play.
-It's possible that a single song could be played two or even three times in a row because songs are just being draw out of a hat.
+It's possible that a single song could be played two or even three times in a row because songs are just drawn out of a hat.
   * **random list shuffle:** With 'random list' shuffle, songs to be shuffled are organized into a list of songs behind the scenes.
 This list is then scrambled (imagine a deck of cards), and then the scrambled playlist is